We have information you must know before you buy the Echo.

 A minimal ground clearance of 5.5 inches compensates for the height to keep the center of gravity relatively low, so it doesn't feel tippy in the twisty curves.
 The optional power steering has such good feel that it's difficult to imagine its not being worth the money ($270).

 Also in the safety arena, there are a number of structural elements, including side-door impact beams and other beams framing the dash area with a trapezoid.
 Toyota says crash test results for the Echo are as good as for its 3200-pound Camry.
-Front passenger side-impact air bags are a new option for 2001.
+Front passenger side-impact air bags are a $250 option.

 Toyota might not sell tons of these small one-ton cars in the U.S., land of milk and honey and big honkin' SUVs, but the company knows the world is bigger than the U.S.